Your Guide to Mosquito & Tick Defense: DEET vs. Picaridin vs. Permethrin

 Safety & Skin Tips

-- Layer wisely: sunscreen first, repellent second.
+- Layer wisely: sunscreen first, insect repellent second.

 - Use just enough—a light, even coating is all you need.